Finax Blog

 Information which helps you to invest properly.

-In Finax, we believe that investing should be taken for granted.
-However, people often try to persuade us that even though they have investing in mind, there are simply no funds in their budget for it.
+In Finax, we believe that investing should be a normal part of everyone's life.
+However, people often try to persuade us that although they know about the importance of investing, their budgets simply have no extra space for it.
 So far, no one has managed to convince us that this was actually the case.
-Whether you earn thousands of euros per month or the minimum wage, there are always available funds in your budget for investing.
-You disagree?
+Whether you earn thousands of euros per month or the minimum wage, you can always free up some funds for investing.
+Disagree?
 Read on, you may be pleasantly surprised.

 Ján Tonka | Personal finance | 12.
 December 2018

 The area of personal finance is generally not complicated.
-To achieve your goals, whether they are small or big, just follow these two simple rules:
+To achieve your goals, whether they are small or ambitious, just follow these two simple rules:

 • spend less than you earn